LowkeyLab/rust-monorepo/.github/instructions/rust.instructions.md

 - Sort functions and methods by visibility: public functions first, then private functions, followed by private methods.
 - Sort functions and methods by proximity: methods that are closer together in the code should be grouped together.
-- Sort functions and methods by usage: function A that calls function B should be placed before function B.
+- Functions and methods should read top down.
+The function that is called first should be at the top, followed by the function that is called next, and so on.